Palm Harbor Montessori Academy History

 “I swore I would never do it.
 But I did and I am very happy with this addition.
 Our students are so ready to handle the next stage of life following the preparation they receive in this program.
 It is a phenomenal program where academics are second to none and students have a sure sense of themselves.
 I am continuously impressed with their ability to make excellent choices for themselves in social, academic and personal decisions.”

-A second campus was added to PHMA in 1999.
-The two acre wooded site in East Lake Woodlands houses a toddler and a primary classroom.
 In the Fall of 2000 an infant program was added at the Nebraska campus.
 The junior Olympic-sized swimming pool was completed and swimming lessons began in the Fall of 2002.
 Plans for a gymnasium, cafeteria, and media center are on the drawing board and new classrooms will be built in the future to meet the increasing demand for PHMA programs.

 Palm Harbor Montessori Academy and New Middle School employ more than 40 professionals dedicated to serving approximately 250 students from North Pinellas and Pasco County.
 In addition to local students and staff, there is a growing international presence at our school.
 PHMA’s reputation as a training school brings Montessori interns from around the world.